astronomer/docs/software/role-permission-reference.md

 ### Workspace Admin

-For a given Workspace, the Workspace Editor has all of the same default permissions as the Workspace Viewer and Workspace Editor, plus:
+For a given Workspace, the Workspace Editor has the same default permissions as the Workspace Viewer and Workspace Editor, plus:

 - `workspace.invites.get`: View pending user invites for the Workspace
 - `workspace.config.delete`: Delete the Workspace